Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Applications in QKD Systems

-\section{Bounding the SKR of QKD Systems}
+\subsection{Bounding the SKR of QKD Systems}

-Optical communications over free-space links inherently experience channel impairments, which can be typically characterized by the transmissivity coefficient $\tau$ defined in (\ref{eq:tau}), quantifying the fraction of input photons that ``survive" the channel.
+Optical communications over free-space links inherently experience channel impairments, which can be typically characterized by the transmissivity coefficient $\tau$ defined in (\ref{eq:tau}).
 For a lossy channel having arbitrary transmissivity $\tau$, the PLOB bound establishes the ultimate information-theoretic upper limit for the SKR of any DV/CV-QKD protocols \cite{Kundu2024,Ghalaii2022,Pirandola2017}, given by